BostonBSD/financials/README.md

 The markets are very efficient; the decision to go long or short needs to be made before the central bank makes their decision.

-All other commodities are valued similarly, bullion is more inelastic.
+All other commodities and bonds are valued similarly, bullion is more inelastic.

 Crypto will probably be similar also, although it is still developing a futures infrastructure, right now it is mostly supply and demand [not so very inelastic].

-If you think the central bank will raise rates look into bonds.
-If you think the central bank will lower rates look into commodities.

 ----------------------------------------------------------